 GitLab's "land and expand" strategy focuses on moving beyond a few developers and DevOps engineers using one product or service.
 Successful platform companies provide products and services in adjacent markets, upsell, and accumulate additional users in customer organizations.

 For now, the company is focusing on "landing" with DevOps engineers and infrastructure developers.
-The 2,521 respondents with that job role were more likely to use GitLab for several use cases, including artifact/repository management — 39% of DevOps engineers utilized as compared to 33% for average study participant.
+The 2,521 respondents with that job role were more likely to use GitLab for several use cases, including artifact/repository management — 39% of DevOps engineers utilized GitLab as compared to 33% for average study participant.

 GitLab Usage Laps GitHub in China